For You — Home

 Now the costs:

-Monday-Tuesday performance hit: Occupational fatigue research consistently shows that workers who skip rest days show measurable drops in complex task performance early in the following week.
+Monday-Tuesday performance hit: Workers who skip rest days show measurable drops in complex task performance early in the following week.
 For a flat rate tech flagging 45 hours/week at $28/hour, even a modest efficiency drop on Monday-Tuesday alone (16 hours of work) means roughly 1-2 fewer flag hours.
 That's $28-$56 in lost flag time.

 Comeback risk: NIOSH data on fatigue-related errors shows that workers operating without adequate rest make significantly more procedural mistakes.
 One comeback per month from fatigue — a misdiagnosis, a missed connection, a wrong torque spec — costs 1.5-2 hours of unpaid labor.
 At $28/hour, that's $42-$56 per incident, plus the customer confidence you lost.

 Physical degradation: That extra 6-8 hours of physical labor without recovery accelerates wear on your joints, spine, and soft tissue.
-The average workers' compensation claim for a musculoskeletal injury in the automotive trade costs $30,000-$50,000 in medical costs and lost wages.
+A serious workers' compensation claim for a musculoskeletal injury can cost tens of thousands in medical bills and lost wages.
 You don't notice the damage accruing — until the disc herniates or the rotator cuff tears, and suddenly you're off work for 6-12 weeks with zero income.

 Family cost: Your spouse has been getting the depleted version of you all week.
 Your kids have seen you for maybe 2 conscious hours per day.
 Sunday was the one day you could show up as a full human being.
 When you trade that for $300, the resentment doesn't stay at $300.
 It compounds.
 Counseling costs $150-$200 per session.
 Divorce costs $15,000-$30,000 on the low end.
 "I was working for us" doesn't land the way you think it does when your family never sees you.